 Troubleshooting electrical problems in your car?
 Our fuse box diagrams make it easy!
 We provide detailed layouts for many car models and years, helping you to quickly identify and replace blown fuses.
 Save time and money by accurately diagnosing electrical problems yourself.
 Find your car year and model to access the correct diagram.

-In this article we focus on the first generation BMW X6 (E71/E72), produced from 2008 to 2014.
-Here you will find the BMW X6 2008, 2009, 2010, 2011, 2012, 2013 and 2014 fuse box outline, an overview of the vehicle’s components and their location inside the vehicle as well as information on the allocation of the individual fuses (fuse layout) and relays.
-Fuse box in …
+In this article we take a look at the twelfth generation Ford F-150, produced from 2009 to 2014.
+Here you will find the Ford F-150 2009, 2010, 2011, 2012, 2013 and 2014 fuse box outline, get information on the location of the fuse boxes inside the car and learn about the allocation of each fuse (fuse layout) and relay.
+The Ford F-150 cigar lighter (socket) …

-In this article we take a look at the fourth generation BMW X5 (G05), available from 2019 to the present.
-Here you will find the BMW X5 2019, 2020, 2021 and 2022 fuse box outline, information on the location of the fuse boxes in the vehicle and the assignment of each fuse (fuse layout).
-Passenger Compartment Fuse Boxes Fuse Box Location The fuse boxes are …
+In this article we take a look at the eleventh generation Ford F-150, produced from 2004 to 2008.
+Here you will find the Ford F-150 2004, 2005, 2006, 2007 and 2008 fuse box outline, get information on the location of the fuse boxes inside the car and learn about the assignment of each fuse (fuse layout) and relay.
+The fuses for the cigar lighter (socket) …

-In this article we take a look at the third generation BMW X5 (F15), produced from 2013 to 2018.
-Here you will find the BMW X5 2014, 2015, 2016, 2017 and 2018 fuse box outline, information on the location of the fuse boxes inside the car and the allocation of each fuse (fuse layout) and relay.
-Fuse box in the Instrument panel Fuse Box Location …
+In this article we take a look at the tenth generation Ford F-150, produced from 1997 to 2003.
+Here you will find the Ford F-150 1997, 1998, 1999, 2000, 2001, 2002 and 2003 fuse box outline, get information on the location of the fuse boxes in the car and learn about the assignment of each fuse (fuse layout) and relay.
+The Ford F-150 cigar lighter …

-In this article we focus on the second-generation BMW X5 (E70), produced from 2006 to 2013.
-Here you can find the BMW X5 2007, 2008, 2009, 2010, 2011, 2012 and 2013 fuse box outline, check the location of the fuse boxes inside the car and learn about the allocation of each fuse (fuse layout) and relay.
-Fuse box in the Instrument panel Fuse Box Location …
+In this article we consider the fifth generation Ford Explorer (U502) after a facelift, produced from 2016 to 2019.
+Here you will find the Ford Explorer 2016, 2017, 2018 and 2019 fuse box outline, get information on the location of the fuse boxes inside the car and learn about the allocation of each fuse (fuse layout) and relay.
+The fuses for the cigar lighter socket …

-In this article we take a look at the second-generation BMW X3 (F25), produced from 2011 to 2017.
-Here you will find the BMW X3 2011, 2012, 2013, 2014, 2015, 2016 and 2017 fuse box outline, information about the location of the fuse boxes inside the car and the allocation of each fuse (fuse layout) and relay.
-Fuse box in the glove compartment Fuse Box …
+In this article we take a look at the fifth generation Ford Explorer (U502) before facelift, produced from 2011 to 2015.
+Here you will find the Ford Explorer 2011, 2012, 2013, 2014 and 2015 fuse box outline, information on the location of the fuse boxes inside the car and the allocation of each fuse (fuse layout) and relay.
+The fuses for the cigar lighter socket …

-In this article we focus on the first generation BMW X3 (E83), produced from 2003 to 2010.
-Here you can find the BMW X3 2004, 2005, 2006, 2007, 2008, 2009 and 2010 fuse box outline, check the location of the car’s fuse boxes and learn about the allocation of each fuse (fuse layout) and relay.
-Fuse box location Engine compartment Glove compartment Open the glove …
+In this article we consider the fourth generation Ford Explorer (U251), produced from 2006 to 2010.
+Here you will find the Ford Explorer 2006, 2007, 2008, 2009 and 2010 fuse box outline, get information on the location of the fuse boxes in the car and learn about the assignment of each fuse (fuse layout) and relay.
+The cigar lighter (socket) fuses in the Ford Explorer …

-In this article we focus on the first generation BMW X1 (E84), produced from 2009 to 2015.
-Here you can find the BMW X1 2010, 2011, 2012, 2013, 2014 and 2015 fuse box outline, check the location of the fuse boxes inside the car and learn about the allocation of each fuse (fuse layout) and relay.
-Fuse box in the glove compartment Fuse Box Location …
+In this article we take a look at the third generation Ford Explorer (U152), produced from 2003 to 2005.
+Here you will find the Ford Explorer 2003, 2004 and 2005 fuse box outline, get information on the location of the fuse boxes inside the car and learn about the assignment of each fuse (fuse layout) and relay.
+The fuses for the cigar lighter (socket) are …

 About Car Fuse Box